artic92/linkedin_profile/education_isu.md

 Astrolunch.
 Business plan, pitch deck and teaser production.
 In a team of 7.
 Professional visit to the local incubator.

-Supervisors: Walter Peeters, Natalia Larea Brito.
+Supervisors: Walter Peeters and Natalia Larea Brito.

 Keywords: Start-up, Public Speaking, Team-leading, Moon Exploration, On-orbit Servicing, New Space, Space Tug.

 ## External resources